 The SPMC is a permanent internal body, which was established by the SPL Board to provide an informative and coordinating role regarding the activities of the SPL Group to which the Company belongs.
 In accordance with the corporate governance arrangements of the Group and the separation of regulated activities, the SPMC does not exercise any executive function as a decision-making body.
 The SPMC meets weekly and receives regular information on the activities of the Group, including those of the Company, in order to support the corporate functions and lines of business in understanding the local, legal, regulatory and market specifics in the UK and in order to assist the ScottishPower CEO in the performance of his duties.
-The CEO defines the composition of the SPMC, having regard to the duties assigned thereto.
-Those persons that the CEO deems appropriate may also attend its meetings as invitees, either regularly or at a specific meeting.
+The CEO defines the composition of the SPMC, having regard to the duties assigned thereto, and other members of management are invited to attend as appropriate.